 The little restaurant, with only two tables and 10 counter seats, reopened on Oct.
 19, 1948 as the first Snack Shop restaurant.
 Today, it still stands as the northern portion of what is now Ruby's Diner.
 (See photo above.)

-It was so popular and successful that a second Snack Shop opened in Santa Ana in 1950.
-(Now El Pico de Gallo Grill, shown above.)
+It was so popular and successful that a second Snack Shop opened in 1950 on South Main Street in Santa Ana.
 And by 1960 the chain had grown to include eleven coffee shops.
 The McIntosh's remained very hands-on about their business.
 John is said to have been very detail oriented, and Audrey created many of the recipes and designed the decor and staff uniforms.

 (Click on the menu to enlarge.)